Suburbs for First Home Buyer Scheme

 Recent housing value declines are particularly prominent in major cities like Sydney and Melbourne.

-These cities accounted for around 75 per cent of international migration across the capital cities in 2018-19, meaning international border closures have created a particular demand shock.
+These cities accounted for around 75 percent of international migration across the capital cities in 2018-19, meaning international border closures have created a particular demand shock.

 This means recent value falls may have created an opportunity for first home buyers, where there is a maximum purchase price cap to qualify for the scheme.

-As of January 2020, there was an average of 1071 suburbs observed in the capital cities with a median value at or below the qualifying threshold, assuming the application is for established property.
+As of January 2020, there was an average of 1071 suburbs observed in the capital cities with a median value at or below the qualifying threshold, assuming the application is for an established property.